Bengalis love their kitchari, and love the rain. Often the two go together – as the rains come, the consumption of

 Rediscovering a wonderful ceramic oven dish with lid, it was put to use cooking another kitchari, this time made with red rice.
-Most Indian and some Asian groceries will stock it.
-Red rice is a very healthy rice – I use Matta rice from Kerala, but there are several different varieties.
+Most Indian and some Asian groceries will stock red rice.
+Red rice is a very healthy rice – I use Rosa Matta rice from Kerala, but there are several different varieties.

 This kitchari originates from Korea, but I have made it more Indian than Korean.
 It is not a traditional Indian kitchari, but is very tasty, and can be cooked on the stove top, in the oven or in a slow cooker.

 Are you looking for Kitchari recipes?
 Browse them here.
 Have a look at our rice recipes here and here also.
 Explore the Urad recipes here and here.
 And read about Rosa Matta Rice as well.
 Our Indian recipes are here, and Indian Essentials here.
 Or browse all of our Early Autumn dishes.

 Continue reading “Urad and Red Rice Kitchari | Khichuri”